Covid 19 Delta outbreak: Experts surprised as My Covid Record Vaccine Pass problems persist - NZ Herald

 Some tech industry experts were surprised that problems with the Vaccine Pass site continued late yesterday - some of which appeared to be the result of underlying glitches rather than the volume of visitors.

-Meanwhile, a number of questions lingered for users and businesses about how the new system will work.
+Meanwhile, a number of questions lingered for users and businesses about how the new system will work in terms of scanning, enforcement and fraud protection.

 Ben Gracewood - who held chief engineering roles at Datacom, Vend and Westpac before becoming chief technology officer at The Spinoff - defended the Ministry of Health's development team through much of the day.